Killing of Abdel Fattah al-Sharif: Reactions

 Moti Almoz, in response to criticism leveled at him for his statements regarding the incident, stated on 14 November that he had no regrets about denouncing Azaria.
-He defended the handling of the incident by senior IDF officers, claiming it couldn't have remained within the army.
+He defended the handling of the incident by senior IDF officers, stating it couldn't have remained within the army.
 He also criticized Israeli politicians who had criticized the IDF for putting Azaria on trial.

 On 28 December, former defense minister Moshe Ya'alon criticized politicians who praised Azaria and attacked him, Netanyahu, and the IDF.
 He also criticized Netanyahu for switching his opinion about the shooting and "embracing" Azaria.
 He also condemned Azaria's actions during the incident.

-On 1 January 2017, Azaria's defense team wrote a letter to Lieberman in which it asked for a state investigation into the trial, claiming that due process had been compromised.
+On 1 January 2017, Azaria's defense team wrote a letter to Lieberman in which it asked for a state investigation into the trial, arguing that due process had been compromised.
 They cited public comments made after the shooting by IDF Chief of Staff Eizenkot, the IDF Spokesperson's Unit and then-Defense Minister Moshe Ya'alon, as well as the fact that Azaria was not present for the preliminary operational review following the incident.
-They also claimed that an unnamed senior military official who was quoted by Channel 10 News as saying that Azaria would be convicted was the Military Advocate General, who was trying to influence the decision of the judges.
+They also stated that an unnamed senior military official who was quoted by Channel 10 News as saying that Azaria would be convicted was the Military Advocate General, who was trying to influence the decision of the judges.
 The IDF Spokesperson's Unit rejected these accusations as baseless and incorrect while military officials stated that the Military Advocate General Sharon Afek had never made any such comments.

 Human Rights Watch blamed Israeli officials for the incident on 2 January, stating that they encouraged soldiers and police officers to kill Palestinians they suspect of attacking Israelis even when they no longer pose a threat.

 On 3 January, Eizenkot criticized those depicting the shooter as a "confused little kid", saying this demeaned the army's character.
 Former IDF Chief of Staff Benny Gantz as well as 53 reserve battalion commander supported his statements.